-This narrative should be used in conjunction with the corresponding matrix to aid risk assessment and mitigation.
+The information detailed above on procedural mitigation, should be used in conjunction with the corresponding matrix to aid risk assessment and mitigation.

-Matrix 3: During tre eatment Domain in the patient journey Potential risk status and likelihood ABC based risk mitigation measures During treatment Safety and PPE considerations Describe the impact of the risk and score severity and likelihood (Negligible, minor, moderate, major, catastrophic) (Rare, unlikely, possible, likely, almost certain) A - Aspirational advice/best practice B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a higher risk of COVID-19 related complications (see page 7) Potential impact: In some DHCWs, inadequate PPE may increase the risk of more adverse outcomes from COVID-19 infection.
+Matrix 3: During treatment Domain in the patient journey Potential risk status and likelihood ABC based risk mitigation measures During treatment Safety and PPE considerations Describe the impact of the risk and score severity and likelihood (Negligible, minor, moderate, major, catastrophic) (Rare, unlikely, possible, likely, almost certain) A - Aspirational advice/best practice B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a higher risk of COVID-19 related complications (see page 7) also give consideration to local measures and local risk levels Potential impact: In some DHCWs, inadequate PPE may increase the risk of more adverse outcomes from COVID-19 infection.
 This can result in significant illness or even death.
 Health care workers who are in high risk groups (see page 7) may also be at higher risk of adverse outcomes from COVID-19 and should perform a risk assessment in relation to their PPE practices.
 Likelihood of impact: Possible Severity: Catastrophic General mitigation measures (ABC approach) The distinction between Aerosol Generating Procedures (AGP) and non-AGP does not address the exposure to natural droplets and aerosols arising from coughing, sneezing, talking and respiration.
 Other factors, such as the alert level, patient and staff considerations as well as the nature and length of the procedure will impact on the overall risk.
 We have taken an exposure-based approach to defining our risk as opposed to just looking at procedures that generate aerosol, as even talking to our patients will have a background potential exposure to aerosols and droplets through respiration.
 We therefore propose looking at aerosol generated exposure (AGE) as the basis of defining the risk.
 Some members of the team who are unable to wear FFP2/FFP3 mask may need to consider the use of a PARP hood which is discussed in more detail in the narrative.
-It is assumed that gloves will be worn as standard for every dental procedure.
-Specific mitigating measures in the context of COVID-19 alert levels COVID-19 alert level 4-5 High alert level (3-5)/high AGE risk Basic - FFP2/FFP3, visor, gown Conditional - FFP2/FFP3/PAPR, visor, gown, plus hat and shoe covers if deemed appropriate in view of risk to operator/nurse (see page 7) High alert level (3-5)/low AGE risk Basic - Fluid resistant surgical mask (FRSM), visor, apron (if the risk assessment allows) Conditional - FFP2/FFP3/PAPR mask, visor, gown, hat and shoe covers if deemed appropriate in view of risk to operator/nurse (see page 7)
+It is assumed that gloves will be worn as standard and appropriate hand hygiene will be carried out for every dental procedure.
+Specific mitigating measures in the context of COVID-19 alert levels also give consideration to local measures and local risk level COVID-19 alert level 4-5 High alert level (3-5)/high AGE risk Basic - FFP2/FFP3, visor, gown Conditional - PAPR hood (if unable to wear FFP2/FFP3 respirator), gown High alert level (3-5)/low AGE risk Basic - Fluid resistant surgical mask (FRSM), visor, apron (if the risk assessment allows) Conditional - FFP2/FFP3/PAPR hood, visor, gown, if deemed appropriate in view of procedural risk and risk to operator/nurse (see page 7)